JanicaJensen/Horiseon_refactor_Project/README.md

 ## Errors and bugs

 There are no bugs that I have found or noticed, however, I do think the CSS code could possibly be consolidated a bit more, but I couldn't do it without breaking the site.
+The large background image was included through CSS and I was not able to include an "alt" attribute, so I used a WAI-ARIA attribute which is something I learned about in my coding game.
+I hope that it OK!